barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 The available data did allow us to explore the following research questions: 1) Who is being stopped and frisked by the MPD?
 2) How does the stop and frisk population compare to the overall population in DC?
 3) Are different groups of people being disproportionally targeted by stop and frisk, and if so, by how much and where?

 Along with the stop and frisk data, the MPD also reported on "field contact reports" from 2012 to 2017.
 According to the [documentation](https://go.mpdconline.com/GO/GO_OPS_304_10.pdf), a field contact is a non-forcible stop and/or questioning between MPD and a citizen, although it is unclear whether citizens stopped non-forcibly know they do not need to speak with police.
 Forcible contacts make up the lion's share of all interactions, accounting for more than 28,000 incidents over the five years data was collected, compared to about 11,000 non-forcible stops.
+Unfortunately, whether or not a stop escalated to a frisk was one of the mandated fields omitted by the MPD, so we do not know how many frisks were conducted.

 For the majority of the analysis, we made the decision to specifically examine forcible stops.
 However, we spent a bit of time looking at both forcible and non-forcible stops; this analysis can be found in the [appendix](#appendix).